 Triglycerides are the chemical form in which most fat exists in food and in the body

-When triglyceride levels are high, it can result in coronary artery disease and stroke.
+When triglyceride levels are high, it can be associated with coronary artery disease and stroke.

 saturated fat, trans fat, and cholesterolPostmenopause in womenLack of exerciseObesitySmokingExcess alcohol intake